tektoncd/triggers/docs/eventlisteners.md

 ### Replicas

 The `replicas` field is optional.
 By default, the number of replicas of EventListener is 1.
-If you want to deploy more than one pod, you can specify the number to this field.
+If you want to deploy more than one pod, you can specify the number to `replicas` field.

-**Note:** If user sets `replicas` field while creating eventlistener yaml then it won't respects replicas values edited by user manually or through any other mechanism (ex: HPA).
+**Note:** If user sets `replicas` field while creating/updating eventlistener yaml then it won't respects replicas values edited by user manually on deployment or through any other mechanism (ex: HPA).

 ### PodTemplate